 A bit about the Episcopal Church and how we worship.
 Episcopal comes from a Greek word meaning “bishop” or “overseer” and refers to the fact that our church is under the authority of the Bishop of Massachusetts, The Right Reverend Alan M. Gates

 We are part of The Episcopal Diocese of Massachusetts which is made up of 180 congregations in eastern Massachusetts, Cape Cod and the islands.
-“We seek to be Christ’s presence in the world as we answer God’s urgent call together.” [source] The Diocese of Western Massachusetts has jurisdiction over the western part of the state.
-The Diocese of Massachusetts was organized in 1784, five years before The Episcopal Church was officially formed in 1789.
+“We seek to be Christ’s presence in the world as we answer God’s urgent call together.” [source] The Diocese of Western Massachusetts, formed in 1901, has jurisdiction over the western part of the state.
+The Diocese of Massachusetts was organized in 1784.
 Samuel Seabury, the first American Bishop was consecrated by bishops of the Scottish Episcopal Church as the Bishop for New England and New York in 1784.
-The Diocese of Western Massachusetts was formed in 1901.
+This was five years before The Episcopal Church was officially formed in 1789.